The EvalManifesto

 Then, in a conversation with Elad Gil, one of our now-investors, something clicked.
 He asked: "Why did you build the same internal tooling twice?"
 That question exposed a big gap in the ecosystem.

-Every serious AI product team was quietly reinventing the same internal tools for observability and evals.
+Every serious AI team was quietly reinventing the same internal tools for observability and evals.
 None of it was off-the-shelf.
 None of it was productized in a way that teams could just pick up and use.
 So we started Braintrust.

 A lot has changed since then.
 Models keep improving.
 Agents have exploded.
 Everyone can build an app now with just a few prompts.
 Some of this was predictable, much of it was not.
 But even I've been surprised at how fast and how significantly all of this has changed.

 We've learned some things, both in building our own product and from working with customers.
 We've also developed some strong opinions about what to do, what not to do, and what it all means.
 I've benefited throughout my career from folks who pass on their knowledge and try to make the industry as a whole smarter.
-So to return the favor we're publishing everything we know about evals and AI observability.
+So to return the favor we're publishing everything we know about evals and agent observability.

 These are our beliefs about evals.
 These are the terms and definitions you need to know to do them right.
 And these are the best practices for building evals yourself.